 The AdMob Network includes both Google and third-party demand.
 Unlike other AdMob reports, however, the Ads Activity report lists these sources separately when you use the ad source (full list) dimension.

-Note that if you do not want to see these ad sources listed separately, you can still use the ad source dimension.
-This dimension functions the same in the Ads Activity report as it does in the AdMob Network report, Mediation report, and Bidding report.
+Note: If you don't want to have these ad sources listed separately, you can still use the ad source dimension.
+This dimension functions the same in the Ads Activity report as it does in the AdMob Network, Mediation, and Bidding reports.

 Filters